 The 2022-2023 FAFSA Opened on October 1st, 2021

-Based on this information, how does The Colorado College sound?
-Remember, a school that is perfect for one person may be a terrible fit for another!
-So ask yourself: Is The Colorado College a good school for you?
+Learn more about Tuition and Financial Aid at Colorado College.
+Based on this information, how does Colorado College sound?
+Remember, the best school for one person may not be the right school for another!
+So ask yourself: Is Colorado College a good school for you?

 First-Year Applications are Due

-The deadline for Fall first-year applications to The Colorado College is Jan 15.
+The deadline for Fall first-year applications to Colorado College is Jan 15.

-The deadline for Fall transfer applications to The Colorado College is Mar 1.
+The deadline for Fall transfer applications to Colorado College is Mar 1.